scala/scala3/docs/docs/reference/contextual-repr/extension-methods.md

 ```scala
 List("here", "is", "a", "list").longestStrings
 ```
-is legal everywhere `ops1` is available as a representative.
+is legal everywhere `ops1` is eligible.
 Alternatively, we can define `longestStrings` as a member of a normal object.
 But then the method has to be brought into scope to be usable as an extension method.

 ```scala
 object ops2 extends StringSeqOps